Gal-Y/Carnation-Joy-Website/Documentation/LEARNINGS.md

 - Learned the importance of splitting CSS files into smaller, logical sections (`header.css`, `footer.css`, etc.) to maintain modularity.
 - Used `.btn` class for default button styles and added specific classes for variations to avoid redundancy.
 - Learned to style the same line of text with differnt styling by wrapping the individuals texts with span.
+- Encountered a classic css override issue where the names in a file coexist with another one causing conflict

 ### Footer Integration